How to create a Net Promoter Score (NPS) action plan

 5. Develop the NPS action plan

-Then, with your Detractors you can look for actions you can take to improve customer experience.
+Then, with your Detractors you can look for actions you can take to develop a more valuable customer experience.
 Taking a broad look, you can see what comes up repeatedly or what causes the very lowest scores.
 Don’t take anything personally, bring the data to your teams and begin creating an action plan to move people from Detractors up to Promoters.

 The most important thing is, someone needs to be responsible for reviewing feedback, compiling and communicating the need for action, and following up on it.
 If you don’t have this, or you don’t automate it, your best intentions will fall through the cracks.